 Have you been arrested for possession with intent to distribute in Chicago?
 If so, it is important to speak with an experienced Chicago criminal defense attorney as soon as possible.
 Attorney Gus Kostopoulos is a former Assistant State’s Attorney.

 He uses his experience as a prosecutor to get the best possible results for his clients.
 He knows how the prosecution works and is able to use this to his client’s advantage.
-Contact Kostopoulos Law Group today to learn more about how he can help you fight charges for possession with intent to distribute.
+Contact Gus Kostopoulos today to learn more about how he can help you fight charges for possession with intent to distribute.

 Possession With Intent to Distribute in Chicago